opengamedata/opengamedata-doc/src/07_meta-documentation/python_conventions/coding_conventions.md

 2. **3rd-Party Libraries**: These are imports from libraries outside the language/framework standard libraries.
     For example, in Python, this might include `pandas`, `numpy`, or `pyplot`.

-3. **OGD Imports**: Imports from OpenGameData libraries or the local project.
+3. **OGD Imports**: Imports from OpenGameData libraries outside the local project.

-    This includes both installed libraries that are separate from the current project, and true local file imports.
+4. **Local Imports**: Imports from the local project.

 For easy copy-paste of section comments: